junda-qian/fit-ai/docs/PRESENTATION_STRATEGY.md

 - Solution: "Warmed Lambda functions, optimized prompts, parallel agent calls"
 - **Transferable insight**: "Serverless needs performance tuning just like traditional servers"

+**Challenge 4: Over-Engineering the Architecture** ⭐
+- Problem: "I started with an orchestrator pattern inspired by ALEX—but realized only 1 agent ran weekly"
+- Solution: "Removed the orchestrator entirely.
+Nutrition Specialist now runs independently"
+- **Result**: Simpler, faster, cheaper—still multi-agent, just not artificially coordinated
+- **Transferable insight**: "Start with the problem, not the architecture.
+The best code is sometimes the code you delete."

 **3C: Deployment & Operations (1 min)**
 - Terraform: "Infrastructure as Code - entire AWS setup in version control"
 - CI/CD: "One command deploys frontend + backend + database"